datawire/microcosm/README.md

 # Usage

 1. Set DATAWIRE_TOKEN in your environment.
-The value is accessible from you Datawire account at http://app.datawire.io.
+The value is accessible from your Datawire account at http://app.datawire.io.

    export DATAWIRE_TOKEN='your_token_here'